psreek-ai/SiebelCRMSemanticSearch/docs/TDD 2 - Vector Database and Indexing Pipeline.md

 COMMENT ON COLUMN SIEBEL_KNOWLEDGE_VECTORS.CATALOG_ITEM_ID IS 'Foreign key to the S_PROD_INT table for the final catalog item';
 COMMENT ON COLUMN SIEBEL_KNOWLEDGE_VECTORS.CATALOG_PATH IS 'Full human-readable path of the catalog item';
 COMMENT ON COLUMN SIEBEL_KNOWLEDGE_VECTORS.FULL_NARRATIVE IS 'The complete aggregated text used to generate the vector';
-COMMENT ON COLUMN SIEBEL_KNOWLEDGE_VECTORS.NARRATIVE_VECTOR IS 'The numerical vector representation of the narrative (1536 dimensions)';
+COMMENT ON COLUMN SIEBEL_KNOWLEDGE_VECTORS.NARRATIVE_VECTOR IS 'The numerical vector representation of the narrative (1536 dimensions, FLOAT32)';

 -- Verify table creation
 DESC SIEBEL_KNOWLEDGE_VECTORS;